Styxosaurus: Discovery

 The holotype specimen of Styxosaurus snowii a complete skull and 20 vertebrae and was first described by S.W.
 Williston Styxosaurus is named for the mythological River Styx (Στυξ), which separated the Greek underworld from the world of the living.
 The -saurus part comes from the Greek sauros (σαυρος), meaning "lizard" or "reptile."
 The type specimen was found on Hell Creek in Logan County, Kansas, which is the source of the genus name coined by Samuel Paul Welles, who described the genus in 1943.

 Another more complete specimen, SDSMT 451, was discovered near Iona, South Dakota, also in the US, in 1945.
 The specimen was originally described and named Alzadasaurus pembertoni by Welles and Bump (1949) and remained so until it was synonymized with S. snowii by Carpenter.
 Its chest cavity contained about 250 gastroliths, or "stomach stones".
 Although it is mounted at the School of Mines as if its head were looking up and out of the water, such a position would be physically impossible.
 In 2023, Elliott Smith and Robin O'Keefe also assigned this specimen to Styxosaurus but considered it to be indeterminate at the species level.

 In 2023, another species of Styxosaurus, S. rezaci, was named by Smith and O'Keefe, based on a specimen from the Cenomanian of Nebraska previously thought to belong to Thalassomedon.

 Description

 Styxosaurus was a large elasmosaur, with a long neck measuring about 5.25 m in total.
 The S. snowii specimen NJSM 15435 was reported to measure 10 m, though it lacks the skull and the frontmost neck vertebrae.
+The size of specimen SDSM 451 assigned to Styxosaurus sp. is estimated around 11.3 m in body length and 3.1 MT in body mass.
 The cranium of the holotype measures 42 cm long, with its mandible measuring 48 cm long.
 Its sharp teeth were conical and were adapted to puncture and hold rather than to cut; like other plesiosaurs, Styxosaurus swallowed its food whole.